 Subcutaneous emphysema occurs when air gets into tissues under the skin.
 This usually occurs in the skin covering the chest wall or neck, but can also occur in other parts of the body.

 Crepitus; Subcutaneous air; Tissue emphysema

 Subcutaneous emphysema can often be seen as a smooth bulging of the skin.
-When a health care provider feels (palpates) the skin, it produces an unusual crackling sensation as the gas is pushed through the...Read more
+When a health care provider feels (palpates) the skin, it produces an unusual crackling sensation as the gas is pushed...Read more

 Ah, those lazy, hazy, crazy days of summer… I don’t know about you, but while summer is often crazy and hazy, it’s seldom lazy!
 When...
 Read more »

 Emphysema is one of the main diseases included in the diagnosis “chronic obstructive pulmonary disease,” or COPD.
 The other is chronic...
 Read more »

 Chronic Obstructive Pulmonary Disease, or COPD for short, is the third leading cause of death in the United States.
 Millions of people have...
 Read more »

 A new year is about to dawn and that's the time when people seem driven to reviewing where they went wrong in the past and setting new...
 Read more »